Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Identifying controlled effects using blame

 $G^{a}(s)$ is the return the agent would get if action $a$ were to be taken at state $s$ and is typically estimated using a state-action value function $Q(s,a)$.
 The choice of normality for $\beta_G(s)$ is to estimate the expected return with the state-value function $V(s)$, giving us the advantage function $A(s,a)$.

-As described in \citet{Sutton2018}, Generalized Value Functions (GVF) aim to integrate general knowledge of the world; leaving return as special case.
-Following the same idea, we can reformulate Eq. \ref{eq:ice_normal} to compute the controlled effect as
+As described in \citet{Sutton2018}, Generalized Value Functions aim to integrate general knowledge of the world; leaving return as special case.
+Following the same idea, we can reformulate Eq. \ref{eq:ice_normal} to compute the controlled effect of an action as

-Intuitively, Eq. \ref{eq:controlled_effects} builds a normal world by observing every alternative perceived effect reached by each action and choosing the most frequent of them.
+Note that in stochastic environments there may be multiple next observations $o'$ for each action $\tilde{a} \in A$.
 To simplify notation, the following sections use controlled effect as $e_c^a = \mathit{ICE}_{e_p}^{a}$ and normal effect $e_n = \beta_{e_p}$.
-Consider the example in Fig. \ref{fig:mzr_example}, scenario on the right.
-Moving left would cause the agent to die but staying or moving right would keep him alive.
-If the agent chooses to move left, Eq. \ref{eq:controlled_effects} indicates that staying put would be normal and that losing a life is controlled by the agent.
-Contrarily, the scenario on the left would take the loss of a life as normal.
+Intuitively, Eq. \ref{eq:controlled_effects} builds a normal world by observing every alternative $e_p$ produced by each action creating an average perceived effect.
+Consider the example in Fig. \ref{fig:blame_example} (middle), moving left or doing nothing would make the agent's health decrease.
+Eq. \ref{eq:controlled_effects} would indicate that no changes to the health bar are normal; thus, the loss of health when moving left or staying would be attributed to the agent.
+On the other hand, moving right would only attribute the change in the agent's position as controlled.
+Note that the explosion would never be credited to the agent.

 Special care needs to be taken when constructing the normal world $\beta_{e_p}$ for continuous action spaces.
 Computing counterfactuals on an infinite number of possibilities cannot be done and some approximation needs to be implemented.
-Although our experiments use discrete actions, the proposed method in the following section is equipped to handle continuous action spaces since it does not compute counterfactuals for each possible action directly but approximates the final normal world.
-It is also important to notice that the controlled effects identifiable by Eq. \ref{eq:controlled_effects}. in a partially observable setting ($o \neq s$), where the full state is not observed, are constrained to those observed by the agent.
+Although our experiments use discrete actions, the proposed method in the following section is equipped to handle continuous action spaces since it does not compute counterfactuals for each possible action but approximates the normal world directly.
+It is also important to notice that the controlled effects Eq. \ref{eq:controlled_effects} can identify in a partially observable setting ($o \neq s$), are constrained to those observed by the agent.
 Nevertheless, humans cannot perceive every change in state but can identify relevant controlled effects for their survival and joy.